spyrosoft/bennettroesch.com/awestruct/thoughts/communication-games.md

 ## Dreams And Aspirations

 With a group of people of any size, have a single chiar which everyone faces.
 People one at a time sit in the chair and tell the rest of the group what their dreams and aspirations are.

+## Childhood Memories

+Go around in a circle and have everyone share a childhood memory.
+This game is especially fun to play with family.
+Interestingly when playing with strangers I find that about 50% of people enjoy playing this game.
+The other half become really sad.
+This is not a good friend party game.

+## Six X

+Go around in a circle and have each person ask another person a question.
+When that person answers, the asker asks again.
+And again.
+Six times.
+The person giving answers must give a different answer each time.
+Good questions are open ended questions like "Where do you see yourself in five years?".